socialray/makahiki-ktuh/doc/site-administration-guide.rst

   challenge, specifying the players, the start and end times, the rounds, the games, the Smart Grid Game activities, excursions, and commitments, the prizes, the default theme, and so forth.

-  4. Challenge execution.
+  4. Challenge management.
 During this phase, the challenge is running and players are actively using your system.
-Administrative activities include monitoring game play, verifying Smart Grid Game activity submissions, and so forth.
+Management activities include monitoring game play, verifying Smart Grid Game activity submissions, and so forth.

   5. Challenge postmortem.
 After the challenge is over, this phase focuses on analysis of